Looking for new ways to enjoy rice for dinner? These 5 delicious and easy rice recipes will add some flavor to your weeknight meals.

 By using coconut milk instead of water in the rice cooker, you’ll be infusing your rice of choice with the tropical and creamy taste of coconut.
 Enjoy the flavours of summer all year long with this coconut rice!

 I've paired this refreshing coconut rice with peanut chicken and a refreshing mango salsa.
 If you're not a fan of mango, use pineapple or peach for the salsa.
-You can also pair the coconut rice with honey or pineapple glazed salmon or chicken, in Buddha bowls, with Mongolian beef or in a Thai inspired red curry.
+You can also pair the coconut rice with salmon, Mongolian beef or Thai curry.

 Mushroom Rice